SemanticMediaWiki/SemanticExternalQueryLookup/README.md

 Semantic External Query Lookup (a.k.a.
 SEQL) is a [Semantic Mediawiki][smw] extension to seamlessly integrate query results from an external query source to a local repository or wiki.

-The following [video](https://youtu.be/sOCh9M2sSvU) demonstrates the functionality of this extension.
+The following [video](https://youtu.be/sOCh9M2sSvU) demonstrates the features of this extension.

 ## Requirements